zama-ai/httpz-solidity/docs/fundamentals/decryption/decrypt.md

 pragma solidity ^0.8.24;

 import "fhevm/lib/TFHE.sol";
-import { MockZamaFHEVMConfig } from "fhevm/config/ZamaFHEVMConfig.sol";
+import { SepoliaZamaFHEVMConfig } from "fhevm/config/ZamaFHEVMConfig.sol";
-import { MockZamaGatewayConfig } from "fhevm/config/ZamaGatewayConfig.sol";
+import { SepoliaZamaGatewayConfig } from "fhevm/config/ZamaGatewayConfig.sol";
 import "fhevm/gateway/GatewayCaller.sol";

 /// @title EncryptedCounter3
 /// @notice A contract that maintains an encrypted counter and is meant for demonstrating how decryption works
 /// @dev Uses TFHE library for fully homomorphic encryption operations and Gateway for decryption
-/// @custom:experimental This contract is experimental and uses FHE technology with decryption capabilities contract EncryptedCounter3 is MockZamaFHEVMConfig, MockZamaGatewayConfig, GatewayCaller {
+/// @custom:experimental This contract is experimental and uses FHE technology with decryption capabilities contract EncryptedCounter3 is SepoliaZamaFHEVMConfig, SepoliaZamaGatewayConfig, GatewayCaller {
     /// @dev Decrypted state variable
     euint8 counter;
     uint8 public decryptedCounter;